BunsDev/chainlink-vault-ERC4626/STIPS.md

 - **Open Question**:
     - How will the swap on the destination chain trigger the CCIP message to update the accounting? --
       - Does a swap need to update anything?
-The whole purpose of accounting is to issue the right amount of shares, so if a new user deposits on the source chain after the above swap, the NAV of the vault will be calculated based on the post swap asset balances.
+The whole purpose of accounting is to issue the right amount of shares, so if a new user deposits on the source chain after the above swap, the NAV of the vault will be calculated based on the post swap asset balances. <em>Our goal is to be able to get this value across to the source chain using a function call on the source chain.<em>
     -

 - **Implementation Idea**: